Spintex Knights

-The Spintex Knights are a Ghanian basketball team based in Sakumono, a town in the Greater Accra Region.
+The Spintex Knights are a Ghanaian basketball team based in Sakumono, a town in the Greater Accra Region.
 The team was established in 2018, and plays in the Accra Basketball League (ABL) Division 1.
 They are nicknamed "The Nobles".

 History

 The Knights were founded by Eric Opoku-Antwi and Eli Tetteh Bedzrah in 2018.
 The team was still a recreational team at the time, however, after four years, the team trained weekly and was in the Accra Basketball League (ABL) Division 2.

 In 2020, Selorm Thomas Amediku took over as head coach of the Knights.

 The following seasons, they improved drastically, and won their first ABL Division 1 title in 2023, when they finished the season unbeaten with 22 wins in as many games.
 James Amotoe was named the finals MVP.

-The Knights played in the 2025 BAL qualification, and were the first Ghanian team to advance to the Elite 16.
+The Knights played in the 2025 BAL qualification, and were the first Ghanaian team to advance to the Elite 16.